Preethi0602/Userspace-thread-scheduler-cpp/README.md

 ## Synchronization

 The Mutex and Semaphore implementations use the scheduler's blocking mechanism rather than busy-waiting.
-When a thread can't acquire a lock, it gets moved to a `waitQueue` and removed from the run queue entirely so it consumes zero CPU until the lock is released.
+When a thread can't acquire a lock, it gets moved to a `waitQueue` and removed from the run queue entirely, so it consumes zero CPU until the lock is released.
 This is the difference between blocking and spinning.

 ---